timrichardson/zoho_crm_package/README.rst

 Zoho provides a Python SDK, but I found it a bit hard to use and it seems a bit complicated.
 For instance, there is a dependency on mysql.
-This module is a little more pragmatic (it uses retries) and it returns pages of results with yield.
+This module is a little more pragmatic and it returns pages of results with yield.

-This is basically what I consider a pragmatic library for my own purposes, so it has specific functions for doing things like creating quotes.
-This code is based on code I have in production, where it is used to synchronise accounts, contacts and quotes with an ERP.

 Install